The Barge: a New Stadium for Feyenoord

 The nickname for the new stadium would, most likely be De Schuit (The Barge), which has some reminiscence of the beloved Kuip.
 Both names are unpronouncable by non-Dutch speakers anyway.

-So, somewhere in 2022, let’s take a watertaxi to The Barge for a match by Feyenoord or the Dutch national team or a concert by Eric Clapton.
+So, somewhere in the near future, let’s take a watertaxi to The Barge for a match by Feyenoord or the Dutch national team or a concert by Eric Clapton.
 Does that sound right?

-On November 10, Algemeen Dagblad announced the winner.
-Unfortunately the jury didn’t pick the Barge, but the design that children of the John F. Kennedy School in Hendrik-Ido-Ambacht made.
-Their proposal includes a climbing wall, a undulating roof, an F-shaped pier and very large football-shaped facade openings.
-Inside, the incredibly steep stands look spectacular.
-Also for this design a nickname is obvious: if this stadium is going to be built, everybody will talk about The Box.
-I certainly believe in its iconic potential.
-But let someone please check the sightlines from the stands to the field.
-Anyway: congratulations, kids of the JFK!
+Unfortunately, the winner was not The Barge, but the design made by the children of the John F. Kennedy School in Hendrik-Ido-Ambacht.
+Its features include a climbing wall, an undulating roof, an F-shaped jetty and very large football-shaped facade openings.
+In the interior, the incredibly steep stands are particularly striking.
+A nickname for this stadium is also obvious: if the design were to be carried out, it could hardly be otherwise than The Box.
+I do believe in its iconic potential.
+But have someone take a look at the sightlines from the stands to the field, please.
+Anyway, congratulations, kids of the JFK!